qadan/islandora_checksum/README.md

 ## Configuration

 Enable and set checksum type in Administration » Islandora » Islandora Utility Modules » Checksum (admin/islandora/tools/checksum).
-To retroactively enable checksums on existing objects, enable and set checksum type if you have not already done so, and choose a collection and click on the 'Enable' button.
+To retroactively enable checksums on existing objects, enable and set checksum type if you have not already done so, and choose a collection and click on the 'Enable' button. **Note**: Enabling checksums retroactively regenerates derivatives for all objects in the target collection.

 ![Configuration](https://camo.githubusercontent.com/21c92e647f343b8deeebaecbadd4bdc588807940/687474703a2f2f692e696d6775722e636f6d2f555272627148642e706e67)